grunzer/Devices-docs/surface/service-guides/surface-laptop-13in-component-disassembly-and-reassembly.md

 2. With a 5IP Torx Plus Screwdriver, remove the 3 screws holding down the USB-A and Audio Jack bracket and remove it with your fingers.
-    **Be sure to press down firmly with the screwdriver to avoid any chance for screw stripping.
-Additionally, please keep track and count the number of screws removed to ensure there are no extra screws in the area.** Please note that you will need to use sufficient force to overcome the adhesive holding it down.
+    Please note that you will need to use sufficient force to overcome the adhesive holding it down.

     :::image type="content" source="./images/Surface_LT_13in/LT13in_Repair/media/image82.jpeg" alt-text="A machine with a screwdriver.":::

+    > [!IMPORTANT]
+    > Be sure to press down firmly with the screwdriver to avoid any chance for screw stripping.
+Additionally, please keep track and count the number of screws removed to ensure there are no extra screws in the area.

 3. With plastic ESD safe tweezers, remove the tape on top of the connector.
 If the AB Cover display and thermal module are still